itzmukeshy7/itzmukeshy7/README.md

 **Lightning-enabled AppExchange Accounting Application**
 - Developed an accounting application from scratch that passed security reviews.
-- [Details and impact of the project]

 **Automation of Scratch Org Creation**
 - Built a Python service to automate scratch org creation, reducing setup time from 8-10 hours to 15 minutes.
-- [Details and impact of the project]

 **Chrome Extension for QA Automation**
 - Developed a Chrome extension for automated test record creation in Salesforce.